LennoxSears/morphProtocol/ANDROID_CLIENT.md

-# MorphProtocol Android Client
+# MorphProtocol Android

 ## Overview

-A complete Kotlin implementation of the MorphProtocol client for Android, fully compatible with the existing TypeScript server.
-This client provides the same obfuscation, encryption, and protocol features as the TypeScript client.
+Complete Android implementation of MorphProtocol with Capacitor plugin and demo app.
+The plugin includes a full Kotlin implementation of the MorphProtocol client, fully compatible with the existing TypeScript server.

 ## Features